mattischrome/blogischrome/_posts/2016-04-30-album-digest-april-2016.markdown

 date: "2016-04-30"
 title: "Album Digest, April 2016"
 categories: Music
-tags: [Album Digest, April, Music, Pet Shop Boys, Underworld, Charlie Don't Surf, Leon Vynehall]
+tags: [Album Digest, April, Music, Pet Shop Boys, Underworld, Charlie Don't Surf, Leon Vynehall, Sixteen]
 ---

 This month's album digest is a mixture of comparisons.
 First we compare the fortunes of old hands Underworld to even older hands the Pet Shop Boys.
 After that I've found two dance albums, one that I liked and one that I didn't.
 I find it quite hard to write about dance music and so the comparison is quite useful.
 Sometimes it helps to work out why you like one thing and not another.